kpyopark/moving-to-serverless-immersion-day/lab-guide/LAB01.md

 19. Select **moving-to-serverless-immersion-day/LAB01/CloudAlbum/run.py** in the tree view.

 20. First, **open the run.py**(double click), and on the top menu bar, click **Run → Run With → Python 3**.
 Ensure that you are using the **Python 3 runner**, as shown in the screenshot below.

+* You should open the "run.py" script file in IDE.
+Without opening this file, you would meet the exception messages.

 <img src=images/lab01-03.png width=800>

 21. You may fail due to following reason.